Spanish Silk may not be the first thing that springs to mind in the Andalusian Countryside.

 I have been to the Alpujarra endless times.
-I never tire of seeing these white villages perched on hillsides.
-I love wandering around the narrow streets of these remote unspoilt corners of the Alpujarra.
+Seeing these white villages perched on hillsides never bores me.
+Wandering around the narrow streets of these remote unspoilt corners of the Alpujarra is a true tonic.

 Silk production in the Alpujarra

-So this Summer I ventured past the three villages in the Barranco de Poquiera.
+In Summer I ventured past the three villages in the Barranco de Poquiera.
 I visited villages such as Juviles, Valor and Trévelez.
 This photo above is close to Mecina Bombaron and Los Berchules.
 These three villages produced the best quality silk of the time Juviles, Valor and Ugijar.
-These silks even exceeded the quality of Egyptian and Sirian producers.
+Silks which even exceeded the quality of Egyptian and Syrian producers.
 There was even one reddish colour that was only possible to make in the Alpujarra area in silk fabric.
 When trying to create this colour in other places it wasn´t possible.

-The main areas of production in the Alpujarra were the villages of Cástaras, Trevélez, Pitres, Pórtugos, Juviles, Valor and Ugíjar.
+The main areas of Spanish silk production were the villages of Cástaras, Trevélez, Pitres, Pórtugos, Juviles, Valor and Ugíjar.
 The wealth of a village was calculated by the number of Mulberry trees or kilos of silk produced each season.
 Silk production seems to have began as early as the 9th century and continued on until 18th century.
 The boom was particularly clear from 11th century when the new port of Almeria was built making exporting silk easier.

 At the V&A in London they have an exhibit of Granada Silk traded by Italian merchants made in the years 1360-1420.
 See the image> here